Salayna/Salayna.github.io/content/posts/REST-API/index.md

 - Express: for web server creation and query management;
 - Nodemon: so you don’t always have to restart your app while you develop

-To install these dependencies we will use the command `npm install express' You will note that I did not put nodemon in the command just, it is because I want to have nodemon that during development and not in production, so I will install it in **dev dependency** like this:
+To install these dependencies we will use the command `npm install express` You will note that I did not put nodemon in the command just, it is because I want to have nodemon that during development and not in production, so I will install it in **dev dependency** like this:
 `npm install --save-dev nodemon'
 Your package.json file should now have these two objects: